ChartBoost/chartboost-mediation-android-adapter-reference/README.md

         }
     ```

-4. Determine if your SDK supports currently supported Chartboost Mediation ad formats:
+4. Determine if your SDK supports the currently supported Chartboost Mediation ad formats:
     - Banner
     - Interstitial
     - Rewarded
     - Rewarded Interstitial

         > [!IMPORTANT]
-        > To determine the ad format for Rewarded Interstitial, you will need to do the followin check:
+        > To determine the ad format for Rewarded Interstitial, you will need to do the following check:
         >
         > ```kotlin
         > request.format.key == "rewarded_interstitial"